cloudposse/atmos/website/docs/design-patterns/inline-component-customization.md

 ---
-title: Inline Component Configuration Atmos Design Pattern
+title: Inline Component Customization Atmos Design Pattern
-sidebar_position: 2
+sidebar_position: 3
-sidebar_label: Inline Component Configuration
+sidebar_label: Inline Component Customization
-description: Inline Component Configuration Atmos Design Pattern
+description: Inline Component Customization Atmos Design Pattern
 ---

-# Inline Component Configuration
+# Inline Component Customization

-The Inline Component Configuration pattern is used when the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured inline in the stack manifest without [importing](/core-concepts/stacks/imports) and reusing a default/base configuration.
+The Inline Component Customization pattern is used when the [components](/core-concepts/components) in a [stack](/core-concepts/stacks) are configured inline in the stack manifest without [importing](/core-concepts/stacks/imports) and reusing a default/base configuration.

 ## Applicability

-Use the Inline Component Configuration pattern when:
+Use the Inline Component Customization pattern when:

 - You have a very simple organizational structure, e.g. one OU, one or a few accounts, one region